 Geocaching is a recent favourite of ours, and we still consider ourselves newbies at it, but that hasn’t stopped us one bit.
 I love that we’re outside, working as a team, and being active, and my kids love seeing what ‘treasure’ the next cache will hold, and selecting which memento from our collection we’ll leave behind.
 A friend and geocaching pro recommend Erindale Park (near the U.T.M. campus) The park has quite a few caches within close proximity to each other, which makes it great for young kids who may lose interest easily.

 Admission: Free!
 Even the geocaching app has a free option.

-These are just a few of the day trips we’ve done, or plan to do this summer.
+These are just a few of the free and cheap summer ideas we’ve done or plan to do this summer.
 There’s a ton of great vacation days left, plus the weather is cooperating, so go!

 Looking for more ideas that won’t break the bank?

 Check out a local pick-your-own farm for some berries, flowers, and more!

 Make today sweeter with the best donuts in town!